CIBC-Internal/python/Doc/library/sysconfig.rst

    This is used mainly to distinguish platform-specific build directories and platform-specific built distributions.
-Typically includes the OS name and version and the architecture (as supplied by :func:`os.uname`), although the exact information included depends on the OS; e.g. for IRIX the architecture isn't particularly important (IRIX only runs on SGI hardware), but for Linux the kernel version isn't particularly important.
+Typically includes the OS name and version and the architecture (as supplied by 'os.uname()'), although the exact information included depends on the OS; e.g., on Linux, the kernel version isn't particularly important.

    Examples of returned values:

    - linux-i586
    - linux-alpha (?)
    - solaris-2.6-sun4u
-   - irix-5.3
-   - irix64-6.2

    Windows will return one of:

-   - win-amd64 (64bit Windows on AMD64 (aka x86_64, Intel64, EM64T, etc)
+   - win-amd64 (64bit Windows on AMD64, aka x86_64, Intel64, and EM64T)
-   - win-ia64 (64bit Windows on Itanium)
    - win32 (all others - specifically, sys.platform is returned)

-   Mac OS X can return:
+   macOS can return:

    - macosx-10.6-ppc
    - macosx-10.4-ppc64